felipesere/oak/README.md

 * [x] Setup CI with Github Actions (is this still free?) or CircleCI
 * [ ] review types and check which ones are `pub`/`pub(crate)` and document accordingly

-## Thoughts

-* Use wiremock to mock the two APIs
-* Use Rocket 0.5 for the server itself
-* Consider Clap to start and run the whole thing
-* Decouple from web framework where possible without sacrificing legibility
-* Serde for JSON
-* Reqwest to talk to the backend APIs
-* Consider constructing pretty errors with Miette